jasonsbeer/Amiga-2000-EATX/PCB.md

 The Amiga 2000 EATX PCB is 4 layers.
 See Table P1 for layer descriptions.
 Download the Gerber zip file and send to your favorite PCB manufacturer.

-The prototype boards were created by JLCPCB and work well.
+The prototype boards were created by xxxx

 talk about ordering configuration